yinani24/Extended-Int-C/README.md

 - `CMP` has two operands in the next line: `op1`, `op2`, seperated by a space.
 Both operands are indices.
 You should take `op1` and `op2` from the array, compare them.
 Print -1 if `op1` is less than `op1`, 0 if equal, 1 if greater.
 - Any other inputs should be considered illegal and the program should terminate immediately.

+All numbers are `uint64_t` typed, i.e. some of the constants can be really large.

 ## File description

 `APInt.h` defines the struct.
 You should not change the struct definition.
 However, you are free to change/add the functions as you wish.